-Local GLOBE Alumni are warmly invited to the Science Symposia, along with members of the GLOBE International Science Network (GISN) and other national program collaborators.
+Local GLOBE Alumni are warmly invited to the SRS along with members of the GLOBE International Science Network (GISN) and other national program collaborators.

 All GLOBE teachers and students are encouraged to enter the GLOBE International Virtual Science Symposium using the science practices and research developed during this project timeframe.

 Acknowledgement: This material is based upon work supported by NASA (Grant no. 80NSSC18K0135).
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of NASA.